confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/select-push-query.md

 Every output column of an expression in the SELECT list has an output name.
 To specify the output name of a column, use `AS OUTPUT_NAME` after the expression definition.
-If it is omitted, KSQL will assign a system generated name `KSQL_COL_i` where `i` is the ordinal number of the expression in the SELECT list.
+If it is omitted, ksqlDB will assign a system generated name `KSQL_COL_i` where `i` is the ordinal number of the expression in the SELECT list.
 If the expression references a column of a `from_item`, then the output name is the name of that column.

-KSQL throws an error for duplicate output names.
+ksqlDB throws an error for duplicate output names.
 For example:

 ```sql
 SELECT 1, KSQL_COL_0